 Quarterly and annual reviews and progress reports: Regular monitoring during project execution will be reported through quarterly progress reports and annual progress reports.
 The NPCs within the PMUs will facilitate preparation of quarterly progress reports to be submitted to WFP and the PSCs.
-A strong management information system (MIS) with constantly updated dashboards and almost real-time monitoring during progress reports and annual progress reports.

-of key indicators will be developed as a part of project.
+A strong management information system (MIS) with constantly updated dashboards and almost real-time monitoring of key indicators will be developed as a part of project.
 This information will feed into the periodic reporting and support evidence-based decision making throughout the project.